Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 Located west of Cartersville in the foothills of the Appalachian Mountains, Rome is a mid-sized town of 36,000+ people situated at the confluence of three rivers.

-Other events being held for Christmas in Rome include the Winter Art Market at the Rome Civic Center on December 3 and 4, and the Roam for the Holidays holiday shopping extravaganza on Dec 1, 8, 15, & 22.
+Another event being held for Christmas in Rome is the Winter Art Market at the Rome Civic Center on December 2 and 3.

 READ MORE: The 25 Best Western NC Christmas Tree Farms Near Asheville, Boone & Beyond